Nevada gaming area: Number of Properties in Other Revenue Groups

-Smaller Publicly Owned Casinos
+Smaller, more Owned Casinos

-This table is restricted to casinos that earn more than $12 million in gaming revenue in FY08.
+This table is restricted to casinos that earned more than $12 million in gaming revenue in FY08.
 The previous table for gaming revenue greater than $72 million lists 47 casinos (42 of which are publicly owned).
-The additional list is 36 casinos (for a total of 78 publicly-owned casinos in the state).
+The additional list is 36 casinos (for a total of 78 publicly owned casinos in the state).
 Properties may or may not have rooms.
 Status is as of June 30, 2008.

 The highest-profile resort on the strip area that did not exceed $72 million is the Hard Rock Casino.
 The company only secured its loan for expansion in June 2008 and began construction shortly thereafter.
-The trio of classic casinos on the strip from the 1950s, The Tropicana,The Riviera, and The Sahara earned less than $72 million in FY08.
+The trio of classic casinos on the strip from the 1950s, The Tropicana, The Riviera, and The Sahara, earned less than $72 million in FY08.
 Since the list is re-evaluated from year to year, these casinos may have made it in the past.
-Local Casinos in the Las Vegas area like the Silverton Casino, the Fiesta Henderson, Fiesta Rancho did not surpass $72 million.
+Local Casinos in the Las Vegas area, like the Silverton Casino, the Fiesta Henderson, and the Fiesta Rancho did not surpass $72 million.

 Herbst Gaming owns a chain of 8 properties branded as Terribles.
 None of these properties are in the over $72 million category, but three are in the above list of $12 to $72 million properties.
 By elimination, there are five TERRIBLE'S properties that are in the $1 to $12 million category.
-In addition there are 4 other company-owned properties in the $12 to $72 million category that does not have the TERRIBLE'S brand name.
+In addition, there are 4 other company-owned properties in the $12 to $72 million category that does not have the TERRIBLE'S brand name.